 ID models are less broadly focused in nature, thus they normally go into much more detail, especially in the design portion.
 ID models are normally employed in conjunction with ISD models as explained in the section, “Extending ADDIE”.

 When the ADDIE model first appeared in 1975, it was strictly a linear or waterfall model.
 For example, in October 1981, Russell Watson presented a paper and wrote,

 The five phases of ISD are analysis, design, development, implementation, and evaluation and control.
 The first four are sequential in nature, but the evaluation and control phase is a continuous process that is conducted in conjunction with all of the others.

 He included this diagram with the paper:

 However, by 1984 the model evolved into a more dynamic nature for the other phases of the model.
-For example, a U.S. Army (1984) training manual reads,
+This was lead by the U.S. Armed Forces.
+For example, one U.S. Army (1984) training manual reads,

 As the model shows, all parts are interrelated.
 Changes, which occur during one step of the model, affect other steps.
 In the ISD process, nothing is done in isolation, nor is all done in a linear fashion; activities of various phases may be accomplished concurrently.